AndrewGuerrero/ng-caryll/content/effective_cpp.md

 advance(iter, 10); // wont compile
 ```

-Because `std::list<>::iterator::iterator_category` is not a `std::random_access_iterator_tag` one
+Because `std::list<>::iterator::iterator_category` is not a `std::random_access_iterator_tag`, one
 could expect this to compile and just do nothing with the above implementation.
-However, the
+Yet, the
 compiler will still check to see if the above code is valid.
 The problem is `std::list<>::iterator`
 doesn't support `+=`.